bonomani/devmon/docs/TEMPLATES.md

 To start creating your custom templates, be prepared to:

 - Select the SNMP OIDs to query
-- Transform data gathered through SNMP or previously transformed
+- Transform data gathered through SNMP
 - Define thresholds and alarm messages
 - Define how tests are displayed in Xymon (output message)